Unmeshed Logo

 Configuration Updates

-The processes.yaml configuration file is not included in agent upgrades.
-If you need to update your configuration or add new parameters, please contact the Unmeshed support team for guidance on any required changes.
+:::note The processes.yaml configuration file is not included in agent upgrades.
+If you need to update your configuration or add new parameters, please contact the Unmeshed support team for guidance on any required changes. :::

 Troubleshooting